-$$Retire{it+1} = \mathbf{g}1 Spnotwork{it} + \mathbf{b}1' x{1it} + \mathbf{e}{1it}$$ (1)
+$$Retire{it+1} = \mathbf{g}1 Spnotwork{it} + \mathbf{b}'1 x{1it} + \mathbf{e}{1it}$$ (1)

-$$Spnotwork{it} = \boldsymbol{b}2' \boldsymbol{x}{2it} + \boldsymbol{e}{2it}, \qquad (2)$$ where t indexes the time period and i indexes couples.
+$$Spnotwork{it} = \mathbf{b}2' x{2it} + \mathbf{e}{2it}, \tag{2}$$ where t indexes the time period and i indexes couples.
 The endogenous variables were both binary.
 Retire was set equal to one if the respondent retired in the next period, and Spnotwork was set equal to one if the spouse was not employed in the current period.
 We assumed that the error terms in equations 1 and 2 were drawn from a bivariate normal distribution, to allow for the possibility that unobservable factors affecting the retirement decision of one spouse were correlated with unobservable factors affecting the other spouse's employment.
 The models were estimated separately for women and men.8

-The vector X_1 in equation 1 included measures of health, age, race, education, financial wealth, pension coverage, and attitudes towards retirement.
+The vector X_I in equation 1 included measures of health, age, race, education, financial wealth, pension coverage, and attitudes towards retirement.
 Except for financial wealth, which was measured at baseline, all variables were measured at time t.
 Health status was measured by the number of functional impairments and by dummies for self-rated overall health status (very good, good, fair, or poor, relative to excellent).
 Age entered the regression as a series of dummy variables, indicating whether the respondent was between the ages of 54 and 56, 57 and 60, or 61 or older; the reference group consisted of those younger than 54.
 Because the early entitlement age for Social Security retirement benefits is 62, we expected that workers ages 61 or older would be particularly likely to retire over the next two years.
 Educational attainment can influence retirement because better educated workers tend to earn higher wages, increasing the cost of retiring, and tend to hold jobs that impose fewer physical demands on workers.
 Financial wealth should increase retirement rates by enabling retirees to maintain their pre-retirement level of consumption despite the loss in earnings by drawing down their assets.
 We expected that workers who reported that "being able to take it easy" was only somewhat or not at all important to the retirement decision would be less likely to retire than workers who were more concerned about the level of work effort required by the current job.

 We also included dummy variables in equation 1 indicating defined benefit pension coverage and defined contribution pension coverage on the current job.
 Because pension wealth in defined benefit plans can accrue unevenly and often declines sharply after the plan's normal retirement age, defined benefit plans often provide workers with strong incentives to retire.
-These incentives are not generally present in defined contribution plans, in which wealth generally builds steadily over time.
-As a result, we expected that coverage by defined benefit plans would affect workers differently than coverage by defined contribution plans.